 • Leave No Trace practices

-The course consists of five Tuesday night lectures, four field days, a group hike, and some homework (yes, really!).
+The course consists of five Tuesday night lectures, four field days, a CMC trip, and some homework (yes, really!).
 Students are divided into groups of 10-12 people, based on hiking pace, conditioning, and prior experience.
 Instructor teams consist of a senior instructor and two assistant instructors.
 Students have the opportunity to learn techniques of safe backcountry travel and to practice in a non-competitive, non-confrontational setting.
 Students plan and complete a hike with their field group.
 WTS is a great place to learn and practice new skills, make new friends, and become a safe backcountry traveler.